Adebisi1234/twitter-project/README.md

 - Receiving Notifications

 **Features I plan on implementing:**
-- Ability to tag users
+- Ability to tag users ☑️
 - Making audio posts
-- Adding indicator for new notifications
+- Adding indicator for new notifications☑️
 - Adding unit testing
 - Replacing all javascript with typescript
 - Adding more functionality